 New bridges that are ‘under construction’ have steel cables guiding the the roots across the river and provide a way for the 10+ years of construction.

-Two lines and scmapribbles that suppose to represent a house and some stairs.
+Two lines and scribbles that suppose to represent a house and some stairs.
 Not quite the ideal map for an unguided three hour walk deep into the jungle in search of some remote tiny village with no roads.
 Even the place where we started off was already remote.
 Meghalaya is one of the unknown Indian states far in the north east of the country.
-An hour south of its capitol Shillong lies Cherapunjee, cherapunjeerain capitol of the world.
+An hour south of its capitol Shillong lies Cherapunjee, rain capitol of the world.
 A small town from where you can catch a taxi to the end of the road, and the start of the jungle.

 An hour and a half walk from Nongriat is the village with the nearest road.
 Sip tea like a guest, not a tourist, when they plant their curious daughter on your lap.